Sarah Keitt

-Sarah Keitt (born September 3, 1969) is an American politician serving as a member of the Connecticut House of Representatives from the 134th district, comprising parts of Trumbull and Fairfield.
-Keitt was first elected in 2022, and assumed office on January 4, 2023.
+Sarah Keitt (born September 3, 1969) is an American politician serving as a member of the Connecticut House of Representatives from the 134th district since 2023.
+A member of the Democratic Party, Keitt was first elected in 2022, and assumed office on January 4, 2023.

 Early life and education

 Keitt was raised in Hingham, Massachusetts.
-She received her Bachelor's degree from Middlebury College, and received a Masters in Public Health from studying at George Washington University.
-She moved to Fairfield in 2016 with her husband and 2 children.
+She attended Middlebury College, where she earned a Bachelor's degree, and The George Washington University, where she earned a Masters in Public Health.
+In 2016, she moved to Fairfield with her husband and two kids.

 Political career

-Keitt was first elected to Fairfield's Town Planning & Zoning Commission as an alternate in 2021, and ran for Connecticut's 134th State House seat in 2022.
-The incumbent, Laura Devlin, did not run again due to an unsuccessful bid for Lieutenant Governor.
+Keitt was first elected to Fairfield's Town Planning & Zoning Commission as an alternate in 2021.
+In 2022, Keitt ran for the 134th State House district, whose Republican incumbent Laura Devlin was running for Lieutenant Governor.
 Keitt faced Republican Meghan McCloat in the general election.

-On election night, it appeared that McCloat had won, leading to a concession from Keitt, however following the counting of absentee ballots, Keitt took a narrow lead.
+Initial results on election night 2022 had McCloat in the lead, prompting a concession from Keitt.
+After all the ballots were counted however, Keitt took a narrow lead.
 Following a recount in both Fairfield and Trumbull, Keitt was declared the victor by 14 votes.
+In 2024, Keitt was re-elected by a margin of over 400 votes against Republican Melissa Longo.

 Keitt currently serves as Assistant Majority Leader, as vice-chair of the Committee on Children, and as a member of both the Human Services Committee, and the Public Health Committee.